seduerr91/seduerr91.github.io/_posts/2020-06-27-image-resizer.md

 ---
-title: Resizing Images
+title: Resizing Multiple Images in Python
 tags: [Coding]
 style: fill
 color: success
-description: How to resize all images within one folder.
+description: Resizing Multiple Images in a Folder while Keeping the Aspect Ratio Python.
 ---
 I need to equally size all images within a folder for my weekend project on a new web page.
 For that, you firstly need to import PIL, os and sys.
 PIL is the :snake: image library, and os and sys are needed for navigating the file system of your operating system.